cran/NMdata/README.md

     parameter estimates with uncertainties and everything else provided in the ext file, iterations, objective function value and termination status
--   `NMreadParsText()` Very flexible processer of comments in control stream parameter sections.
+-   `NMreadParsText()` Very flexible processor of comments in control stream parameter sections.
 As long as the comments provide consistent parameter information in almost any format, `NMreadParsText()` can turn it into a table.